 For Parts C and D grant recipients, service standards can be used in establishing definitions for services in Memorandum of Understanding or contracts.
 In addition, Service Standards can be used in policies and procedures to define elements for monitoring in quality improvement activities and to implement change activities for service and clinical improvement.

 - RWHAP National Monitoring Standards - The National Monitoring Standards are designed to help RWHAP Part A and B (including AIDS Drug Assistance Program) grant recipients meet federal requirements for program and fiscal management, monitoring, and reporting to improve program efficiency and responsiveness.

 - HRSA HIV/AIDS Bureau TA website - Has samples of ‘standards of care’ established by various grantees within the RWHAP, which may be adapted to other jurisdictions.

 - HHS Clinical Guidelines for the Treatment of HIV/AIDS - HHS issues a series of guidelines to help clinicians treat people with HIV in the United States.
 Clinical guidelines outline the science and recommendations for treatment of HIV disease (e.g., antiretroviral therapy, opportunistic infection treatment and prophylaxis) as well as guidelines for conducting HIV testing and counseling.
-Developed by various panels of clinical experts, these are frequently updated and should be accessed directly at the AIDSInfo Web site.
+Developed by various panels of clinical experts, these are frequently updated and should be accessed at Clinical Info.HIV.gov.